 With the community of developers and creators growing everyday we are particularly interested in what can be built with our SDKs.
 Recently our mobile visionary and iOS guru Boisy Pitre and analyst Ben Anding emotion-enabled an Arduino (see the video here).
 Wild Blue Technologies created a Smile Sampler for The Hershey Company, ooVoo built the Flip Dot Wall and TrueCar L.E.D.
 (Light Emotion Data) provides concertgoers a unique sensory experience.
 These are fun and unique examples of what our SDKs can do, and from these it will be easy to imagine how our SDKs could emotion-enable the Internet of Things.

 At Affectiva we believe the next wave in computing will be the emotionally intelligent and mood-aware Internet of Things.
 The sky is the limit when it comes to the possibilities and we can’t wait.
 We are providing developers with the tools to power their digital experiences with our emotion-sensing technology.
-Try it for yourself with a free evaluation of our SDKs.

 What emotion-aware experience would YOU build?